klezovics/fe-study-plan/PLAN.md

 - Chakra UI
 - 2 headless UI libs
 - Figure out how to customize lib components
+- Build your own component lib and upload to NPM

 ### Headless component libs
 These libs only provide hooks and let you style components how you want